EclecticGriffin/notsciibot/README.md

 ### Problem Motivation
-Deep learning has seen success in many supervised learning domains, which has naturally spurred investigation of other problem domains.
+Deep learning has seen success in many supervised learning domains, which has naturally spurred investigation of other potential applications.
 Reinforcement learning (RL) has been of particular interest, because it represents a common class of problems, yet ones that are decidedly unsolved.

 RL is also immediately interesting because it frequently means competition with machines in our own domain, games.
-Put simply renforcement learning presents an agent with an environment in which it must take actions that have some (often unclear) relation to an eventual reward.
+Put simply reinforcement learning presents an agent with an environment in which it must take actions that have some (often unclear) relation to an eventual reward.
 The agent must learn what actions to take in order to effectively navigate the environment and maximize reward.